Applications for the 2020-2021 Hartman Fellowship for Hillel Professionals have closed.

 The Fellowship combines peer-study, lectures, discussions, field trips, and most importantly special sessions with senior members in the Hillel field on the work of applying the learning to the campus setting.
 The Fellowship consists of the following elements:

-Fellows study the Hartman Institute’s iEngage curriculum, which is designed to transform and elevate the tone and level of discourse about Israel by exploring questions such as:
+Fellows study the Hartman Institute’s iEngage curriculum, designed to transform and elevate the tone and level of discourse about Israel by exploring questions such as:

 - How do we create and maintain a Jewish democracy?